How to Make a Small Room Look Bigger

 In addition, painting walls and ceilings the same bright color creates the illusion that the ceiling is much higher than it really is.
 Feel free to experiment with popular colors for small rooms or consider the following classic small room color choices:

-Off White: Subtle shades of cream and other off-white wall colors create a cozier atmosphere than stark snowy white.
+- Off White: Subtle shades of cream and other off-white wall colors create a cozy atmosphere.
 Arrange a beige sofa and some arm chairs among ivory walls for a quaint yet comfy living room look.

 Multifunctional Furniture for Decorating Small Spaces

 While you might feel limited when square footage is at a premium, being short on space can be a positive thing.
 Thanks to a host of small room furniture options, compact bedrooms, living rooms and studio apartments are often easier to decorate than their larger counterparts.
 A few upsides to using these convenient pieces include: